 CAO Minimum Entry Points 2017: 336

-Mary Immaculate College has launched a new Bachelor of Arts degree, MI002, in collaboration with the University of Limerick, which will commence in the academic year 2017-2018.
+Mary Immaculate College launched a new Bachelor of Arts degree, MI002, in collaboration with the University of Limerick, which commenced in the academic year 2017-2018.
 The Bachelor of Arts is a four-year degree course in the Liberal Arts with three years on campus at MIC and one year on work placement and/or study abroad.
 Arts graduates are very much in demand for a large variety of careers because the degree programme offers a broad general education which develops the intellect and trains the mind.

 Why study Arts at MIC?